taehyounpark/queryosity/docs/features/sensitivity/variation.md

 Nominal and varied operations are automatically carried forward during an analysis, meaning:

 - Any dependent columns and selections evaluated from varied input columns will be varied.
-- Any aggregations performed using varied columns and selections will be varied.
+- Any counters performed using varied columns and selections will be varied.

 The propagation proceeds "in lockstep" and "transparently", meaning: